helixdigital-io/nordigen-php/README.md

 $premiumTransactions = $account->getPremiumAccountTransactions();
 ```

-In order to use Premium endpoin please contact our [bank-account-data-support@gocardless.com](bank-account-data-support@gocardless.com)
+In order to use Premium endpoint please contact our [bank-account-data-support@gocardless.com](bank-account-data-support@gocardless.com)

 ## Tests